All Episodes

 Tell Snerdley you love me.

-And when you're talking about low information voters, I mean, who among them are going to admit it?
+And when you're talking about low-information voters, I mean, who among them are going to admit it?

-Now who among them even know it?
+And who among them even know it?

 They think they know everything.

-They interrupt the speed, they got all the answers.
+They got all the answers.

-They don't think that what they know is all there is to know.
+What they know is all there is to know.

 Anyway, so it's a pipe dream.

-You have to talk about things I care about, because I don't want to sit here and be bored.
+You have to talk about things I care about because I don't want to sit here and be bored.

 Because if I'm bored, everybody listening is going to get bored.